henrikuiuc/is477_project/README.md

 We visualize this relationshipin two plots.
 One is a time series overlay showing oil volatility and CPI.
 You can visually see volatility spikes preceding inflation bumps.
 The other one is a bar chart of correlation coefficients for lags 1 through 12, with clear peak at lag 3.

 # Future Work
+Right now, we did some basic works.
+But a quant trader might ask: can lagged oil volatility predict inflation well enough to trade inflation-linked assets?
+We could construct a simple long/short signal: if 3-month-lagged oil volatility is above a threshold, go long inflation protection.
+Then backtest that strategy over 1990-2023 to see if it beats a buy-and-hold benchmark.
+We suspect the signal-to-noise ratio is too low to be profitable after transaction costs, but it is worth testing.

+Also inflation is famously hard to predict.
+We could improve our model by adding more variables (while keeping other): Lagged inflation, interest rates, supply chain, exchange rates.

+Even a simple multiple linear regression with 2-5 predictors would likely have much higher R-squared than our current univariate model.
+From there, we can test whether oil volatility adds incremental predictive power beyond other variables.

+We calculated volatility from historical oil prices.
+But options-implied volatility captures market expectations of future volatility.
+That's a different economic concept, expected risk vs realized volatility or to uncertainty in the options market.
+Th echallenge: OVX data only goes back to 2007, so the sample would be much shorter.

+Also, the relationship might not be linear.
+Very high volatility could trigger different inflation dynamics than mmoderate volatility.
+A simple check would be to add a sqauared term to the regression and see if it improves fit.

 # Challenges